 Laboratory work is very much part of our business and all nurses are involved in this important area.

 The nurse teams are divided amongst the main surgeries and are rotated between surgeries to ensure they have a full opportunity to learn from the trained nurses.
 The aim is to have 2 fully qualified nurses per surgery as a minimum and a team of other nurses under training working with them.

 The receptionists are the first point of call for our clients and are highly valued by the Practice.
 The job is busy, demanding and interesting.
-The 3 main sites have 2 receptionists working at any one time providing telephone support, managing the reception area and helping clients.
+The 3 main sites have a minimum of 2 receptionists working at any one time providing telephone support, managing the reception area and helping clients.
 Full support, induction and training is given to any new members of the reception.

 If you work well in a team, are good at what you do, and want to get better, email Carole Martin on email@example.com